 10. What happens at the end of the agreement?

-While this focuses on our InsightIDR cloud SIEM technology, you can solve multiple security challenges across our Insight cloud, ranging from vulnerability management to application security to security orchestration and automation.
+While this focuses on our InsightIDR cloud SIEM technology, you can solve multiple security challenges across our Insight Platform, ranging from vulnerability management to application security to security orchestration and automation.

 InsightIDR is a multi-tenant application: Every Rapid7 customer’s data is isolated and encrypted at rest in its own individual database, preventing other customers from accessing your user data.
 As an additional safeguard, each customer’s log data is tokenized using a unique UUID that walls the data off from other customers, isolating your company’s data.

-All of your data is encrypted before it is pushed from deployed on-premises collectors to the Insight cloud.
-InsightIDR employs public key cryptography and challenge-response handshakes to ensure the security of your data and the integrity of the credentials entrusted to the Insight cloud.
+All of your data is encrypted before it is pushed from deployed on-premises collectors to the Insight Platform.
+InsightIDR employs public key cryptography and challenge-response handshakes to ensure the security of your data and the integrity of the credentials entrusted to the Insight Platform.